 No business owner wants to pay more tax than they legally are required to.
 It is important to review your situation to determine that cashflow sweet spot between paying tax and spending money to reduce tax.

-This time of the year is also crucial for businesses set new goals for the financial year ahead.
-It is always great for a business to establish good financial habits as this will have a positive aspect in the short term and the long term.
-With an election looming, you may want to be comfortable in your overall tax position before potential changes are introduced.
+This time of the year is also crucial for businesses to set new goals for the financial year ahead.
+It is always great for a business to establish good financial habits as this will have a positive impact in the short term and long term.
+With an election around the corner, you may want to be comfortable in your overall tax position before potential changes are introduced.

 In order for all businesses to be ready for the end of financial year, it is recommended that you consider some of the following:

 To be able to claim a deduction for super contributions made to employees, ensure the super is paid before the due date for each quarter’s payment.
 If you want to claim a deduction for super owing in June it is ideal that it is paid before month end in order to obtain the deduction that financial year.

 As well as ensuring all employee superannuation is paid on time, it is beneficial for owners to also look at their personal superannuation contributions.
 If you are wanting to claim a deduction this year, it may be wise to make this contribution prior to 30 June 2019.

 When making these contributions it is important to note that a maximum of $25,000 per taxpayer in total contributions is allowable each financial year.
 This may be a combination of both personal contributions and SGC, or the business may wish to top up the maximum threshold and claim a deduction.

 This time of the year is always good to review your receivables/debtors in your business.
 If you are still chasing invoices from the prior financial year, now is the time to write these off to be eligible for the tax deduction.
 Note to remember – also make the GST adjustment for these written off amounts.